marcodippy/beautiful-jekyll/_posts/2016-08-21-variance-covariance-contravariance.md

 `CovariantLeash[Chiwawa]` and `CovariantLeash[Chiwawa]` are now subtypes of `CovariantLeash[Dog]`.
 This is ***covariance***.

+## Contravariance is where a type parameter may morph into a subtype.

 I love my pets, I don't want my chiwawa and my bulldog to be leashed, but I still want to own a leash for dogs and animals in general.
 Let's buy a ***contravariant*** leash!